-You may change your PCP for any reason at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan, or you will pay more for covered services.
-You may change your PCP for any reason at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan, or you will pay more for covered services.
+You may change your PCP for any reason, at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.

+You may change your PCP for any reason, at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.

-To change your PCP, you must first contact your new PCP's office to make sure they can serve as your new PCP.
-Once you do this, you can call ATRIO Health Plans Member Services to inform us of the change.
-Member Services will update your information.
-Your PCP change will become effective as soon as you notify Member Services.
+To change your PCP you must first contact the new PCP office to establish yourself as a new patient.
+Once you do this, you can call ATRIO Health Plans Customer Service to inform us of the change.
+Customer Service will update your information.
+Your change will become effective as soon as you notify Customer Service.

-If your PCP leaves our plan's network of providers, you should choose another provider who is part of our plan to avoid paying higher out-of-pocket costs.
-Each plan PCP could refer to different plan specialists or hospitals.
+If your PCP leaves our plan's network of providers, you should choose another provider who is part of our plan to avoid paying larger out-of-pocket costs.
+Each plan PCP could refer to certain plan specialists or hospitals.
 This means that the PCP you select may determine the specialists you may see or the hospital you go to.
-Member Services can assist you in finding and selecting another PCP.
+Customer Service can assist you in finding and selecting another PCP.